christofhaerens/advent_of_code/2016/day01/README.md

 There's no time to follow such ridiculous instructions on foot, though, so you take a moment and work out the destination.
 Given that you can only walk on the street grid of the city, how far is the shortest path to the destination?

 For example:

-    Following R2, L3 leaves you 2 blocks East and 3 blocks North, or 5 blocks away.
+  * Following R2, L3 leaves you 2 blocks East and 3 blocks North, or 5 blocks away.
-    R2, R2, R2 leaves you 2 blocks due South of your starting position, which is 2 blocks away.
+  * R2, R2, R2 leaves you 2 blocks due South of your starting position, which is 2 blocks away.
-    R5, L5, R5, R3 leaves you 12 blocks away.
+  * R5, L5, R5, R3 leaves you 12 blocks away.

 How many blocks away is Easter Bunny HQ?

-### Your puzzle answer was 271.
+*Your puzzle answer was 271.*

 ## --- Part Two ---

 Then, you notice the instructions continue on the back of the Recruiting Document.
 Easter Bunny HQ is actually at the first location you visit twice.

+For example
-    For example, if your instructions are R8, R4, R4, R8, the first location you visit twice is 4 blocks away, due East.
+  * if your instructions are R8, R4, R4, R8, the first location you visit twice is 4 blocks away, due East.

 How many blocks away is the first location you visit twice?

-### Your puzzle answer was 153.
+*Your puzzle answer was 153.*